 "We replace things weekly," Dingle said.
 "It's like our life ring.
 I can show you a bill where we replaced 50."

-Records show the most common pool violation is an out-of-whack flow meter, which is crucial to keeping filters working properly and chlorine circulating.
+Countywide records show the most common violation is an out-of-whack flow meter, crucial to keeping filters working properly and chlorine circulating.

-Too little chlorine can be a problem.
+Chlorine stymies the growth of disease-causing microorganisms.
+Too little can be a problem.
 So can too much.

 In 1995, four teenage athletes from Clearwater became sick after swimming in an over-chlorinated pool.
 The symptoms, which lingered more than a month, included breathing difficulties and a high pulse rate.

-Pool users don't have to wait for inspectors to spot such problems.
+Pool users don't have to wait for inspectors to spot to such problems.

 They can file complaints on their own, as did one resident fed up with duck waste in a pool at Lakewood Place apartments in Brandon.
 (The complex responded by hiring a trapper who nabbed more than 20 ducks.)